1973 Michigan Wolverines football team

 The 1973 Michigan Wolverines football team represented the University of Michigan in the 1973 Big Ten Conference football season.
 In his fifth year as Michigan's head coach, Bo Schembechler led the team to a 10–0–1 record.
 It was Michigan's first undefeated season since 1948.
 The Wolverines outscored their opponents 330 to 68.
-Michigan was ranked No. 6 in both of the major post-season polls.
-Two other selectors, the National Championship Foundation and the Poling System, recognize Michigan as a co-national champion for the 1973 season.
+Michigan was ranked No. 6 in both major polls, the AP (which took a final poll after bowl games) and UPI (which ended balloting when the regular season concluded).
+Two other selectors, the National Championship Foundation and the Poling System, recognize Michigan as a co-national champion for the 1973 season, but the school does not claim either championship.

 The season ended with a 10–10 tie against Ohio State.
 Both teams were undefeated, with the winner to play the Rose Bowl.
 When the game ended in a tie, the Big Ten Conference athletic directors voted to send Ohio State to the Rose Bowl.
-Michigan athletic officials and fans were outraged, with even the Vice President of the United States speaking out against the decision.
+Michigan athletic officials and fans were outraged, with even Vice President of the United States Gerald Ford, a Michigan All-American in the 1930s, speaking out against the decision.

 On offense, the team was led by quarterback Dennis Franklin who completed 36 of 67 passes for 534 yards and rushed 101 times for 425 yards.
 Four Michigan running backs, Ed Shuttlesworth, Chuck Heater, Gil Chapman, and Gordon Bell, combined for 2,417 rushing yards.
 Shuttlesworth, Franklin, wing back Clint Haslerig, and offensive guard Mike Hoban were all selected as All-Big Ten Conference players.
 Tight end Paul Seal was selected for the team's Most Valuable Player award.

 On defense, the Wolverines held opponents to 68 points, an average of 6.2 points per game.
 Defensive tackle Dave Gallagher and defensive back Dave Brown were both selected as consensus first-team All-Americans.
 Middle linebacker Steve Strinko led the team with 77 solo tackles and 108 total tackles.